Privies, Privacy and Power

 The Roman Senate had a large communal facility.
 While they were not deified Roman Emperors, members of the Roman Senate certainly were nobility.
 You can imagine that many political discussions happened in these toilets.

 The next two facilities are at Roman military garrisons along Hadrian's Wall in Britain.
 These would have been communal for logistical reasons, like in today's military barracks.
+And also for psychological reasons, as explained on my page on the Origins of Public Toilets.

 The one private Roman era toilet I have photographed is in a brothel in Pompeii.
 Within a Roman brothel, there is toilet privacy.
 Unless, of course, you're into toilet exhibitionism and are willing to pay...